credentials/irma_metrics_server/README.md

+# IRMA metrics server

 The IRMA metrics server is a simple server that keeps track of metrics for our deployed applications.
 The metrics are collated on the client side, only aggregates are send to the server.

 # Running the server

-The gradle build file should take care of most of the dependencies.
+The gradle build file should take care of the dependencies.
 To run the server in development mode simply call:

     gradle appRun